hadabot/hadabot_main/content/p11/README.md

 1. Note the location of the `<some_root_location>/hadabot_main/content/p11/firmware/uhadabot.hbz` bundle file
 1. Open the [Hadabot online tool to update the bundle file to the ESP32](https://www.hadabot.com/setup-esp32-upload-file-bundle.html).
-    1. The tool will also ask you for your current network SSID / password configuration.
+    1. The tool will also ask you for your (1) current network SSID (2) Wifi password, as well as (3) the IP address of the laptop you are running the Hadabot ROS 2 Docker stack.

 When the upload / setup completes, press the EN button to reset the ESP32.